nepi-engine/nepi_edge_sdk_ptx/README.md

 -->
 # nepi_edge_sdk_ptx #

-This repository hosts code and support files related to the NEPI pan/tilt (PTX) interface.
+This repository hosts the NEPI PTX driver and ROS nodes to support autodetection, status, controls, and data streaming for pan and tilt actuator systems with NEPI devices.

 ### Build and Install ###
 This repository is typically built as part of the _nepi_base_ws_ catkin workspace.
 Refer to that project's top-level README for build and install instructions.